What does it involve?

 Writing down your instructions will help prevent confusion and conflict in stressful situations when important decisions need to be made.

-This goes hand in hand with having conversations about your instructions.
-Doing both will help ensure your instructions are carried as you wish.
+Doing this and having ongoing conversations will help ensure your instructions are carried as you wish.

 Major life milestone?

-Hi, I’m Sukhjot and I just graduated from university!
+Hi, I’m Sukhjot and I just graduated from university.
 I have my whole adult life in front of me, and I intend to enjoy every minute of it.
-As much as I feel invincible right now, I would want my parents and other family members to know exactly what my future care wishes are, in case I am no longer able to speak for myself.
+I’m living on my own now and I want my parents and other family members to know exactly what my future care wishes are in case something really bad happens to me.